kaufman-lab/.github/.github/ISSUE_TEMPLATE/code_review_template_internal.md

 #### Justifications
 - [ ] **Privacy** Reviewer and author has agreed that this tool should not be published as open source
 - [ ] **Languages other than R** (if applicable) The author and reviewer agree that there is a compelling case to write this code in a language other than R.
+- [ ] **Dependencies** (if applicable) The author and reviewer agree that any non-standard dependencies are necessary and that their usage is documented in the code and/or README/Vignettes.

 #### Documentation